KyleBrian/HealthForecasting-with-Machine-learning/README.md

 ## ✨ Features

-- **Command-Line Flexibility**: Use command-line arguments for input files, model selection, and feature selection.
+- **Interactive Mode**: No need to specify command-line arguments—just run the script and follow prompts to select files, target columns, and more.
 - **Error Handling**: Robust checks ensure smooth data loading and preprocessing.
 - **Batch Prediction**: Make predictions for multiple records at once and save results to a CSV file.
 - **Model Tuning**: Leverages `GridSearchCV` and genetic algorithms for hyperparameter and feature optimization.